Phileosopher/commonplace/hardship-ptsd.md

 1. Every person alive has suffered in a way that felt unfair.
 2. Every child and most adults are at least somewhat unaware of [effective mind management](mind-feelings-happiness-focus.md).

+We hold onto our past memories because we still believe we have a [purpose](purpose.md) for it, which only categorizes a few possible ways:

+1. We must hold onto that information to deliver appropriate [justice](morality-justice.md).
+This must be [released](mind-feelings-happiness-stress.md) or it will destroy us.
+2. We must still [learn](education.md) from that information, since those events may affect future [decisions](people-decisions.md) we must make.
+3. We must remember that information to [create](creations.md) something with it, which is a bit like justice but more focused on our efforts than on the cause of the trauma.

+While everyone experiences trauma, each person responds to it differently:

+- Some people will try to use [persuasion](power-influence.md) or [force](power.md) to create the [results](results.md) they want.
+- Others will [pursue something else](mind-creativity.md) to meet their needs.
+- Many people broadly complain about their pain until they've [released the stress from it](mind-feelings-happiness-stress.md).
+- In extreme cases, people will tell themselves they don't need something they legitimately need.

 Replaying memories is a subconscious habit, so everyone who has felt [pain or fear](mind-feelings-fear.md) has been disrupted from [perfect wellness](goodlife.md), even though they typically don't know it.